dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

     This SHOULD be the following string:

-    + "LMOTS_SHA256_N32_W8":  The algorithm used for signing the externally referenced file is defined in section 4.1 of [LM-OTS].
+    + "SHA-512":  The algorithm used for signing the externally referenced file is defined in section 6.3 and 6.4 of [SHA-512].

-### key

-* key: "String"

-    The string value of the key parameter is the Base64Ulr Encoded value of the Public Key as defined in section 4.3 [LM-OTS]

 ### signature

-The [LM-OTS] signature on the externally referenced file is included in the signature string value.
+The [SHA-512] hash on the externally referenced file is included in the signature string value.

 * signature: "String"

-    The string value of signature is the Base64Url Encoded value of the Signature as defined in section 4.5 of [LM-OTS].
+    The string value of the signature parameter is the Base64Ulr Encoded value of the SHA-512 hash (as defined in section 6.3 and 6.4 [SHA-512]) of the body of the content at the given url.

 # vCon JSON Object